msayson/msayson.github.io/_posts/2017-06-24-whats-risk-management.markdown

 title:  "What's risk management?"
 date:   2017-06-24 19:00:00 -0800
 categories: security
+excerpt: "<p>Risk management is one of the topics covered in the introductory computer security course at UBC, and it's relevant to many other fields including finance, engineering, and project management.</p><p>The main idea is simple: when there are many high-value assets, or many risks that may not be easily solved, an effective approach is to identify all of the risks and evaluate their impact and likelihood in order to prioritize them and determine appropriate countermeasures.</p>"
 ---

 Risk management is one of the topics covered in the introductory computer security course at UBC, and it's relevant to many other fields including finance, engineering, and project management.